AuraDevelopmentTeam/BungeeChat2/BungeeChatApi/README.md

   Run [gradle] in the repository root: `./gradlew installLombok <[BungeeChatApi:]eclipse|[BungeeChatApi:]idea>`
 * Build:
   Run [gradle] in the repository root: `./gradlew [BungeeChatApi:]build`.
 The build will be in `BungeeChatApi/build/libs`
-* If obscure Gradle issues are found try running `./gradlew cleanCache clean`
+* If obscure Gradle issues are found, try running `./gradlew cleanCache clean`

 ## Development builds